jaysylvester/citizen/README.md

 # citizen

-citizen is an MVC-based web application framework designed for people interested in quickly building fast, scalable apps rather than digging around Node's guts or cobbling together a Jenga tower made out of 20 different packages.
+citizen is an MVC-based web application framework designed for people interested in quickly building fast, scalable web sites instead of digging around Node's guts or cobbling together a Jenga tower made out of 20 different packages.

-Use citizen as a foundation for a traditional server-side web application, a modular single-page app, or a REST API.
+Use citizen as the foundation for a traditional server-side web application, a modular single-page application (SPA), or a REST API.

 ## Benefits